eclipse-ecal/ecal/doc/rst/configuration/cloud.rst

 Cloud Configuration
 ===================

-To switch eCAL to cloud mode, edit your :file:`ecal.ini` and change the following settings:
+To switch eCAL to cloud mode, edit your :file:`ecal.yaml` and change the following settings:

 * |fa-windows| Windows: |ecalini-path-windows|
 * |fa-ubuntu| Ubuntu: |ecalini-path-ubuntu|